Flight Mechanics (ASE308) Course Detail

 Course Assistants

-Course Objectives The course objective is to teach application of Newton’s Laws to trajectories, stabilities and aerodynamic controls of air vehicles.
+Course Objectives The course objective is to teach application of Newton’s Laws to aircraft dynamics and applications on flight stability.

 Course Learning Outcomes The students who succeeded in this course;

-• Being able to write the general equations of motion of the aircraft
+• will able to write the general equations of motion of the aircraft

-• Being able to express the basis of rigid body dynamics with 6 degrees of freedom.
+• will be able to express the basis of rigid body dynamics with 6 degrees of freedom.

 Course Content Reference frames, coordinate systems and transformations, notations; longitudinal static stability and control; maneuverability; lateral, directional static stability and control; stability derivatives; stability of uncontrolled motion.